 Plague

-Plague still occurs in the world today, but outbreaks are rare.
-Bubonic plague, the most common, results in "buboes" or swelling at the lymph glands.
+The last reported human case of plague in Canada occurred in 1939, and in animals in 1989.
+Bubonic plague, the most common form of disease, results in "buboes" or swelling at the lymph glands.
 Fortunately, antibiotics are effective at treating plague.

-Plague is a bacterial zoonotic disease (a disease we get from animals), caused by the bacterium Yersinia pestis.
-It can result in three forms of disease: bubonic plague, pneumonic plague and septicemic plague.
-Over the centuries, plague has killed over 200 million people, but today, outbreaks from plague are rare.
+Plague is a bacterial zoonotic disease (a disease we get from animals), caused by a bacterium called Yersinia pestis.
+It can result in three forms of disease: bubonic plague (80-95% of cases), septicemic plague (10-20% of cases), and pneumonic plague (rare).
+Bubonic plague affects the lymph nodes and is the most common form.
+Inhaling the bacteria can cause pneumonic plague, which affects the lungs, and blood poisoning can result from both forms.

-Bubonic plague involves the lymph nodes and is the most common form.
-Inhalation of the bacteria can cause pneumonic plague, and septicemia (blood poisoning) can result from both forms.
+Bubonic plague affects the lymph nodes and is the most common form.
+Inhaling the bacteria can cause pneumonic plague, which affects the lungs, and blood poisoning can result from both forms.
 Plague can also be caused by contact with the body fluids and respiratory secretions of infected individuals.
 In some instances, direct contact with household cats and rabbits that have been infected can cause disease.

 • Fever